kumu/help/site/enterprise/getting-started-with-vmware.md

 </p>

-To get the checksum on a mac use `md5 kumu-enterprise.kli` or on linux use `md5sum kumu-enterprise.kli`.
+To get the checksum on a mac use `md5 kumu-enterprise.kli` or on linux `md5sum kumu-enterprise.kli`.

 ### Next: [Configuration](/enterprise/configuration.html)